How can Meditation Improve My Daily Life?

 Mindfulness practice requires you to recognize your senses and put them at utmost importance, forgetting your thoughts, focusing on the breath and the sensations of the task at hand.
 How does your shirt feel against your back?
 Your feet against the ground, the breath as it passes over your upper lip?

-Ask yourself these sensational-type questions, and you’ll start your mindfulness practice!
+Ask yourself these sensational-type questions, and you’ll start your mindfulness practice and ability to focus.
 The key is to arrive at the task at hand and give whatever you are doing full attention as if all of it has a life and purpose that leads to your unfolding.

 Mindfulness is something that you can integrate into your everyday life while performing any task at hand, while meditation is a time that you set aside during the day to sit in silence.